Avel Gordly: Political office

 Gordly was appointed to the Oregon House of Representatives in 1991, replacing Representative Ron Cease.
 She was later elected to the seat, ultimately serving three terms, representing parts of north and northeast Portland.
 In 1996, she was elected to the Oregon State Senate, becoming the first African-American woman to serve in that chamber, from 1997 to 2009.
 Originally a Democrat, Gordly changed her party affiliation to non-affiliated in 2006 and did not seek re-election in 2008.

 During her legislative career, Gordly championed social justice, civil rights, education reform, and mental health reform.
 During her legislative career Gordly led trade missions to South Africa and Zambia and participated in another to South Korea.
 As senator, she served as co-chair of Oregon Governor John Kitzhaber's Task Force on Racial and Ethnic Health.
 In 2001, Gordly sponsored Senate Joint Resolution 31, which officially recognized Juneteenth in Oregon.
 In 2002, Gordly was the chief petitioner for Oregon Ballot Measure 14, a legislatively referred constitutional amendment that removed racially discriminatory language from the Oregon Constitution, and for Measure 25, which raised Oregon's minimum wage and created a requirement for annual increases based on the Consumer Price Index.

 In 2005, Gordly sponsored Senate Bill 300, also known as the Expanded Options Bill, which provides Oregon high school students with opportunities to further their educational experience by taking college-level courses at local postsecondary institutions.

-In 2007, Gordly sponsored SB 420, which established Oregon’s Environmental Justice Task Force (renamed the Environmental Justice Council in 2022), a diverse, statewide, 13-member council which advises the Governor on environmental justice issues.
+In 2007, Gordly sponsored SB 420, which established Oregon's Environmental Justice Task Force (renamed the Environmental Justice Council in 2022), a diverse, statewide, 13-member council which advises the Governor on environmental justice issues.

-In 2010, Gordly was the public face of the second attempt to recall Portland Mayor Sam Adams.

 In 2008, while Gordly was serving as senator, Oregon Health & Science University opened the Avel Gordly Center for Healing, which provides culturally sensitive mental health and psychiatric services to underserved populations, particularly members of the Black community.
-Her childhood home on North Williams Avenue now houses the Gordly Burch Center for Black Leadership and Civic Engagement, an organization which aims to preserve the history of Oregon's Black leaders and promote new Black leaders and policy makers in the area.
+At the time of her death in 2026, her childhood home on North Williams Avenue housed the Gordly Burch Center for Black Leadership and Civic Engagement, an organization preserving the history of Oregon's Black leaders and promoting new Black leaders and policy makers in the area.

-Personal life

-Gordly has one son, Tyrone Wayne Waters (b.
-1966), a Navy veteran and mental health advocate.
-Gordly has spoken publicly about the challenges of balancing motherhood, mental health, and public life.
+In 2010, Gordly was the public face of the second attempt to recall then-Portland Mayor Sam Adams.